 Regarding the graphs, initial transient values for dynamic friction are not included in the run averages and thus do not affect the result.

 Your BOT-3000 slip test data, collected by you or by a third party designated by you such as Safety Direct America, can help prove that you have exercised due diligence, best possible practice, and have done everything reasonable and practicable to prevent slips and falls — in other words, that the alleged slip and/or fall accident was not due to negligence on your part.

 Safety Direct America conducts BOT-3000E field and laboratory slip resistance tests using the methods described above and others as well.
-Lab tests typically cost $200 or $230 per sample depending on the slip test desired.
+Lab tests typically cost around $230 per sample depending on the slip test desired.
 Field test charges depend on location.
 We have tested throughout the USA as well as from Guam to Bermuda and in Canada.